top of page

 The VIPs' Entrance

 The exclusive entrance for VIPs at the Honjin.
-Their "Kago"(palanquins) were carried directly to this spot, allowing them to proceed straight to the guest room.
+Their "Kago"(palanquins) were carried directly here.

 Wada-juku Street